skphy/fortran_arrays/array.rst

     end module test

     the `private` is empty here => all your subroutines/data types will be private to the module by default.

+#. assumed shape array vs explicit shape array
+    use assumed shape array in subroutines.
+But, if you want to interface your fortran program with c, python, and so on, better use explicit shape array.
+    For details see the link: https://www.fortran90.org/src/best-practices.html